UBS overhaul ups pressure on private banking head

 “The private bank has increasingly come into sharper focus for Sergio since the beginning of this year,” said a high-ranking UBS manager, who declined to be named.

-The idea that individuals should be challenged is at the heart of a management style more often associated with U.S. investment banks.
-Ermotti is a career investment banker who used to work at U.S. firm Merrill Lynch and has recruited heavily from U.S. banks.
+The idea that individuals should be challenged is at the heart of a style of management more normally associated with a U.S. investment bank and is already being put into practice among Ermotti’s lieutenants.

 “If the private bank is going to deliver 80 percent of future profits...then we want to better understand the mechanics of how it works,” the manager said.